zerynth/docs/docs/reference/libs/blockchain/ethereum/docs/examples.md

 # Examples

-The following are a list of examples for lib.blockchain.ethereum
+The following are a list of examples for lib.blockchain.ethereum.

-## # Simple Transaction
+## Simple Transaction

 Transfer value from an address to another through an Ethereum transaction.